-Secretariat assesses the donation and, if necessary, requests further information.
+The Department assesses the donation and, if necessary, requests further information.

-Where the secretariat has requested further information and:
+Where the Department has requested further information and:

-(a) that information is received, the secretariat will assess the information and either:

-- (i) where the secretariat is satisfied that the average of the valuations represents the GST inclusive market value of the donation on the day it was made- accept that the donation complies with the program requirements; or - (ii) where the secretariat is not satisfied that the average of the valuations represents the GST inclusive market value of the donation on the day it was made-forward the donation to the Commissioner of Taxation for determination; or

-(b) the valuer declines to provide the information requested, and the secretariat is not satisfied that the average of the valuations represents the GST inclusive market value of the donation on the day it was made, the secretariat will refer the donation to the Commissioner of Taxation for determination.
+- (a) that information is received, the Department will assess the information and either: - (i) where the Department is satisfied that the average of the valuations represents the GST inclusive market value of the gift (within 90 days of the date of donation)- accept that the donation complies with the program requirements; or - (ii) where the Department is not satisfied that the average of the valuations represents the GST inclusive market value of the gift (within 90 days of the date of donation)-forward the donation to the Commissioner of Taxation for determination; or - (b) the valuer declines to provide the information requested, and the Department is not satisfied that the average of the valuations represents the GST inclusive market value of the gift, the Department will refer the donation to the Commissioner of Taxation for determination.